Skip to content

 Unlike many states, Georgia property records are filed and maintained by the local county Superior Court clerk's office.
 Tax records may be found at the local county commissioner's office or with the Georgia Department of Revenue.

 The Superior Court clerk's office also processes requests for changes in records.
-If you need to correct a deed in Burke County, you can visit their website or their offices in person.
+If you need to correct a deed in Burke County, visit their website or offices in person.

 You have the right to access public property records.
 You can request copies with any of the local Superior Court clerk's offices.
 You may have to wait while they locate the records, and you could be charged a fee.
 The state of Georgia allows these counties to charge 10 cents per page.